 Recent research suggests that digital outdoor advertising contributes to almost 30% of OOH revenues worldwide.
 Under these circumstances, advertisers who continue to reinvent themselves will likely succeed in subsequent years.

 2. Brands are Embracing the Power of Storytelling

 The human mind is designed to latch on to facts and opinions that are narrated in the form of a story.
 The storytelling improves retention and helps consumers recall events.
 For instance, it will be hard to remember a new brand of toothpaste that does not differentiate itself from its competitors; however, introducing the same toothpaste in the form of a riveting story will likely get the response.
-Any brand that has a compelling story to relate to its context is likely to make an impact subconsciously if the ad is narrated vividly.
+Any brand with a compelling story to relate to its context is likely to impact subconsciously if the ad is narrated vividly.

 According to experts, this storytelling trend will be witnessed a lot more in 2021.
-Using this strategy, outdoor advertising is embracing the concept by designing ads that only tells a part of the story, which makes the audience wait for the next ad in the storyline.
+Using this strategy, outdoor advertising is embracing the concept by designing ads that only tell a part of the story, which makes the audience wait for the next ad in the storyline.

-Recently, there has been a lot of buzz around ingredients of a good story-telling.
+Recently, there has been a lot of buzz around the ingredients of good story-telling.
 Among these features is building a story character.
 In this scenario, the character faces a problem and then seeks its resolution.
 In the end, the brand comes to the rescue as a problem solver.

 It is imperative that brands pay close attention to generating creative out-of-the-box ideas for storytelling.
 This will improve engagement with the adverts.
 Merely putting out a story is not enough.
 The user must be able to connect with the story in an authentic manner before they can trust the story subconsciously.